andrew1007/mrfa-demo/article/part1.md

 - `Context` to store data
 - `useReducer` to dispatch and transform state data
-- Higher order component to process data before it is passed to a component.
+- Higher order component to access context data and process data before it is passed to a component.

 ```jsx
 import React, {